rishibabu/nordeaTask/README.md

      - I have used the Springboot Reactive microservice architecture which will actually retrieve the data from an external API(In our case for the sake of testing created an internal API) non blocking way which is not in traditional rest client.
    * How to test your application?
      - To test our application please consider the below mentioned steps
-      - First clone the repositiory using the git clone command
+       1) First clone the repositiory using (git clone https://github.com/rishibabu/nordeaTask.git)
-     - This is java based Spring boot application which uses maven as a build tool to test you need to
+       2) This is java based Spring boot application which uses maven as a build tool to test you need to download jdk from https://www.oracle.com/in/java/technologies/javase/jdk11-archive-downloads.html
+       3) set the Enviroenment variables for running java command everywhere or go the jdk bin folder directly and copy the java exe file path then go to the jar file location run the java command
+       4)
       - First download jdk from https://www.oracle.com/in/java/technologies/javase/jdk11-archive-downloads.html then either set the Enviroenment variables for running           java command everywhere or go the jdk bin folder directly and copy the java exe file path then go to the jar file location run the java command.
      - Download the Maven build tool from https://maven.apache.org/download.cgi
      - Go inside the project folder